tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 ## Description
-The account feature and tag deletion feature in this document are available for SDK v1.2.3.0 or later.
+The account feature and tag deletion feature in this document are available for SDK v1.2.3.0 and later.
+For versions earlier than v1.2.3.0, see [Accounts and Tags](https://intl.cloud.tencent.com/document/product/1024/40596).

 The package name path prefix of all APIs is `com.tencent.android.tpush`.
 The following table lists important classes that provide APIs for external use.